-- 1 Open the Ethernet > Mod Config > DNS menu. - 2 For the Password Host parameter, specify the IP address of the authentication server on the remote network. - 3 Open the Ethernet > Mod Config > Auth menu. - 4 For the Password Port parameter, specify the UDP (User Datagram Protocol) port number that the server indicated by Password Host is monitoring. - Valid port numbers range from 0 to 65535.
-The default value is 0 (zero); this setting indicates that the authentication server is not monitoring a UDP port. - 5 Set Password Server=Yes. - This setting specifies that callers use security-card authentication rather than terminal server authentication. - 6 Save your changes.
+- 1 Open the Ethernet > Mod Config > DNS menu. - 2 For the Password Host parameter, specify the IP address of the authentication server on the remote network. - 3 Open the Ethernet > Mod Config > Auth menu. - 4 For the Password Port parameter, specify the UDP (User Datagram Protocol) port number that the server indicated by Password Host is monitoring.

+Valid port numbers range from 0 to 65535.
+The default value is 0 (zero); this setting indi- - 5 Set Password Server=Yes.
+This setting specifies that callers use security-card authentication rather than terminal server authentication. - 6 Save your changes.